Mohammadsofy/summarize-spacy/README.md

 🚀 How It Works

 The user enters a text into the text variable inside the program.

 The program uses a spaCy model to:

-Detect sentences, words, and entities
+1-Detect sentences, words, and entities

-Build a frequency distribution of the most important words Each sentence is scored based on:
+2-Build a frequency distribution of the most important words

-Word frequency
+Each sentence is scored based on: Word frequency

 The top-scoring sentences are selected and combined to form a smart summary of the text.

 📦 Requirements

-Python
-spaCy
+1-Python

+2-spaCy

-spaCy English model (en_core_web_sm)
+3-spaCy English model (en_core_web_sm)

-Built-in Python libraries:
+4-Built-in Python libraries: 1-collections 2-math
-collections
-math

 ⚙️ Installation & Setup

-Clone this repository.
+1-Clone this repository.

-Install dependencies.
+2-Install dependencies.

-Put the text you want to summarize inside the text variable in summary.py.
+3-Put the text you want to summarize inside the text variable in summary.py.

-Run the program.
+4-Run the program.